valerykalashnikov/valerykalashnikov.github.io/_posts/2015-02-08-deploying-rails-apps-part-2-setting-up-software.markdown

   create role deploy superuser;
   alter role deploy login;
 ~~~
-We've created new database user 'deploy', give him superuser rights and allow him to login.
+We've created new database user 'deploy', gave him superuser rights and allowed him to login.
 This user can login but only from the localhost.

-The good way is not use postgresql default config postgresql.conf.
-If you are not Posgtges-guru you can setting up the special tool called 'pgtune' that configure you database based on your environment.
+The good way is not to use postgresql default config postgresql.conf.
+If you are not Postgres-guru you can set up the special tool called 'pgtune' that configures you database based on your environment.

 ~~~bash
   apt-get install pgtune